"If you don't step forward, you will always remain in the same place."

 "Here are some of the discernible propensities and predilections of wealth masters:

 Wealthy individuals feel that they are destined to serve a vast number of people and thus change the course of human history by contributing to the well-being and advancement of society.
-They aspire and invest in finding direct or indirect mechanisms to fulfill their divine purpose and higher calling.
+They aspire and invest in finding direct or indirect mechanisms to fulfill their divine purpose and a higher calling.

 They have an extraordinarily high standard of life.
-They invest in inspiration and fascination not rescue and desperation.
-They never want to rob people of dignity, accountability, responsibility, productivity and recognition.
+They invest in inspiration and fascination, not rescue and desperation.
+They never want to rob people of dignity, accountability, responsibility, productivity, and recognition.

 Wealth masters are equally committed to raising the standard of human consciousness through education.

-They become the purposeful benefactors that raise the standards, create jobs, inspire, motivate, drive progress and serve humanity.
+They become the purposeful benefactors that raise the standards, create jobs, inspire, motivate, drive progress, and serve humanity.
 Anytime one achieves above the median in society, a philanthropist automatically awakes inside, together with a philanthropic method or a system to redistribute one’s service to the world and contribute to the world spontaneously.